How to Get Rid of Mosquitoes

 Invest in an Electric Fan

-Did you know that mosquitoes can not fly against wind greater than about 10 mph?
-To keep the air moving and the insects at bay, simply set up oscillating fans, especially around porches or areas where people congregate.
+Did you know that mosquitoes can not fly against wind greater than 10 mph?
+To keep the air moving and the insects at bay, set up oscillating fans, especially around porches or areas where people congregate.

 Maintain a Clean Yard

 Mosquitoes love to inhabit shady spots close to the ground, such as the underside of plant leaves, brush, thick weeds, or tall grass—basically, anywhere it is damp, cool, and dark.
 Regular mow your lawn, trim bushes and clean up any yard waste to avoid this.
 Consider using cedar mulch around your home, bushes, and flower beds.
 The natural cedar oils repel mosquitoes, and the mulch soaks up excess moisture, which deters the insects from settling in your plants.